 Gary sees the contemplation of Ernst’s life as a way for his students to sort through mid-century American history.
 “Ernst’s life reflects tensions and paradoxes within the culture at a time when American liberalism and censorship were being defined.
 There is richness in the complexity of his story.
 My task as a teacher is to ground my students in the details of complicated historical processes.”
 He says his students are up to the task because they are “extremely sharp and sophisticated critics of culture.”
 In fact, one of his goals is to see more of his excellent masters students move into the PhD program.
 “If we could create a pipeline to our doctoral program - or other good programs around the country - we’d be performing a valuable service for our students and the intellectual community at large.”

-After teaching modern history and literature at Drew University for several years, Gary joined the Department of Culture and Communication as an Associate Professor of Media Ecology because he wanted to be a part “a dynamic and research-rich university.
+After teaching modern history and literature at Drew University for several years, Gary joined the Department of Media, Culture, and Communication as an Associate Professor because he wanted to be a part “a dynamic and research-rich university.
 I also wanted to participate in a department that is moving ahead in really interesting ways.
 The field of media studies is exploding and the department recognizes that there is a place for historians in the field.
 By teaching here, I bring my approach as a historian to a conversation about media’s place in modern culture.”

 Montana State University

 University of Pennsylvania, Department of American Civilization

 - 2006 : Teaching Excellence Award, NYU Steinhardt, 2005-2006